 Hi, I'm Shirley --a food photographer who loves to cook

-and write about living big in small spaces.
+and write living with style in small spaces.

 My mantra: Simplicity plus fresh Ingredients makes great flavors.